ga-dc/wdi5-project3/presentation_breakdown.md

 ## We'll be splitting both classrooms into 3 groups.
 Find your name below to know which time slot you've been assigned.

+## Things to talk about

+- What was easy?
+What was hard?
+- What are you proud of?
+- What you would do differently?
+- Next steps?
+- What functionality might viewers not find on their own?

 ### 1:30 - 2:30
 - Alif
 - Julia